ananthakumaran/ananthakumaran.github.com/_posts/2017-01-26-debugging.md

 At a project I am working on, our backend system makes http requests to hundreds of different servers.
 It is sort of like webhook, http requests are made to the customer server with the payload whenever some specific events occur in our system.
-We are in the midst of migrating our systems from ruby to elixir.
+We were in the midst of migrating our systems from ruby to elixir.

 During the test run, we started to get a cryptic error for some small